Jyuen888/Pair-Trading-with-Dynamic-Hedge-Ratio/README.md

 We also provide a brief introduction and the derivation of some of the parameters used for the Kalman Filter system.

+The backtest and simulation is done in Jupyter notebook.

 <img width="566" height="438" alt="image" src="https://github.com/user-attachments/assets/30e0affb-e81c-49f9-890f-6941359569a5" />